Abidin Early Career Award and Grant – $20,000

 Applications are due December 15, 2023 (by 5 p.m.
 EST)

-The Richard “Dick” Abidin Early Career Award and Grant.
-The award is intended to recognize an early career psychologist who has established a program of empirical research that has had a major impact on the field’s understanding of psychopathology, prevention, assessment, treatment, or public policy relative to child and adolescent development or mental health.
+The Richard “Dick” Abidin Early Career Award and Grant is intended to recognize an early career psychologist who has established a program of empirical research that has had a major impact on the field’s understanding of psychopathology, prevention, assessment, treatment, or public policy relative to child and adolescent development or mental health.
 The grant is provided to enhance the awardee’s research program and/or to enable the awardee to initiate a new effort that extends their work.

-The Abidin Early Career Award and Grant is named in honor of Dick Abidin, Ed.D, ABPP, a longtime member of SCCAP.
+The Abidin Early Career Award and Grant is named in honor of Dick Abidin, Ed.D, ABPP, the past Treasurer and a longtime member of SCCAP.
 Before SCCAP became Division 53, Dr. Abidin served in other leadership roles of Division 12, Section 1 including President and Member at Large.
 SCCAP is very thankful to Dr. Abidin for his guidance and service to SCCAP and is pleased to honor him by creating this award.

-Eligibility: The awardee shall be no more than 10 years post-doctoral degree at the time of nomination.
+- The awardee shall be no more than 10 years post-doctoral degree at the time of nomination.